Multifractal spectrum of branching random walks on free groups: Introduction and Main Results

-Using this refined covering, we upper bound the expected Hausdorff measure $\E[\mathcal{H}_{s} ( \Lambda_{r}(\alpha,\beta))]$ and proves \eqref{eq-hdim-Lambda-alph}.
-Key elements of the proof include the uniform estimate for the Probability $\P(|Z_{n}|=m)$ in Proposition \ref{prop-LDP-|Zn|} and the result that the leading eigenvalue of the backscattering matrix (associated with $\mu$) is $1$ shown in \cite[Proposition 3]{HL00}. \underline{\textit{Lower Bound.}} We establish lower bounds for the Hausdorff dimensions by using the energy method (Frostman's Lemma).
-This approach differs from those in \cite{HL00, AB14}.
-In \cite{HL00}, the lower bound is derived by constructing a sequence of embedded Galton–Watson trees in the BRW such that the boundaries of these Galton–Watson trees, which are subsets of the limit set, have Hausdorff dimensions converging to the desired value.
-On the other hand, \cite{AB14} achieves the lower bound by studying a family of inhomogeneous Mandelbrot measures associated with the BRW on $\mathbb{R}^d$.
+Using this refined covering, we derive an upper bound on $\E[\mathcal{H}_{s}(\Lambda_{r}(\alpha, \beta))]$ in the isotropic case, which enables us to prove \eqref{eq-hdim-Lambda-alph}.
+Key elements of the proof include again the uniform estimate $\P(|Z_{n}|=m)$ in Proposition \ref{prop-LDP-|Zn|} and the result that the leading eigenvalue of the backscattering matrix (associated with $\mu$) is $1$ shown in \cite[Proposition 3]{HL00}. \underline{\textit{Lower Bound.}} We establish lower bounds for the Hausdorff dimensions using the energy method.
+This approach differs from those employed in \cite{HL00, AB14}.
+In \cite{HL00}, the lower bound is derived by constructing a sequence of embedded Galton–Watson trees in the BRW.
+The boundaries of these trees, which form subsets of the limit set, have Hausdorff dimensions converging to the target value.
+In contrast, \cite{AB14} derives the lower bound by analyzing a family of inhomogeneous Mandelbrot measures associated with the BRW on $\mathbb{R}^d$.

+To apply the energy method, we construct a family of probability measures $\mathbb{Q}_{\alpha,\beta}$ supported on $\Lambda_{r}(\alpha,\beta)$ for every $[\alpha,\beta]\subset I(r)$ as follows.
+In fact, the complete construction is more involved since we have to prove that the desired properties hold almost surely for all intervals $[\alpha,\beta]$ simultaneously.
+For clarity, we present here a simplified version.